-Writing intensive classes are noted by a "-W" or "^W" next to the course title.
+Writing intensive classes are noted by a "-W" or "AW" next to the course title or "Course Topic: Writing Intensive."
 Fifty percent of the student's grade is based on composition skills.

 COURSE NUMBERS

 Courses numbered below 100 are not considered college level and are not designed for transfer.